Bhrigu Nath Singh: Career

 Singh has developed several mathematical models.
-He has first time introduced a direct iterative based probabilistic procedure for handling highly nonlinear problems, which is still challenging tasks in the research community.
+He first time introduced a direct iterative-based probabilistic procedure for handling highly nonlinear problems, which are still challenging tasks in the research community.
 He has put forth his knowledge and ideas in some of the highly-rated journals.
-He has the distinction of getting his paper listed in the most cited paper since 2008 and also of a leading researcher in the field of uncertainty quantification.
+He has the distinction of getting his paper listed as the most cited paper since 2008 and also of a leading researcher in the field of uncertainty quantification.